 I recently started helping out at a gardening project – which is still a surprise to me as I didn’t think I would enjoy it until I started it!

 As well as my volunteer roles, I enjoy listening to music and weekly cinema trips to help me feel well.
 I particularly enjoys artists, such as Pink, who also understand challenges with mental health too.

 My past doesn’t define who I am

 Now I feel stable and I’m doing really well to manage my mental health.
-However, I know that Pathways are always at the end of the phone which has been a great help for me.
+However, I know that the staff at Platfform are always at the end of the phone which has been a great help for me.